 If you have a young bird, it’s likely that they aren’t trying to hurt you at all.
 Baby birds are similar to children or puppies, and they use their mouths to explore the world around them.
 Young birds must be taught boundaries.
 If you don’t have any other birds to teach them that they are biting too hard, then you have to teach them that biting can be painful.

 Keep in mind that young birds use their beaks to grab onto their owners and climb onto them.
 If you pull your hand away too quickly, it teaches them that they must move faster and bite down harder the next time.
 Always move slowly and stay calm when training baby birds.

 Bird groups almost always have a pecking order.
 Pet birds are no different and use biting as a way to defend territories and status.
-Territory in the pet bird world is usually their cage or the human that they are bonded to.
-Some birds learn that they get what they want when they bite, whether that’s watching you yell from the pain or because they get put back in their cage after.
+Territory in the pet bird world is usually their cage or the human whom they are bonded to.
+Some birds learn that they get what they want when they bite, whether that’s watching you yell from the pain or getting put back in their cage afterward.
 They might also use biting to avoid things like getting their nails trimmed.

 Birds get sick just like we do.
-A pet that doesn’t feel well might bite to let you know they don’t want to be left alone.
-However, any changes in your bird’s behavior needs to be evaluated by a veterinarian to rule out any serious illness or disease.
+A pet that doesn’t feel well might bite to let you know that they want to be left alone.
+However, any changes in your bird’s behavior need to be evaluated by a veterinarian to rule out any serious illnesses or diseases.

 Put your bird’s bad behavior to a stop before it gets out of hand and becomes a habit.
 The last thing a bird owner wants is to turn a one-time occurrence into a lifetime of painful bites.

 The first step in correcting a biting problem is figuring out why the behavior is happening in the first place.
 Start by ruling out underlying problems like an illness.
 Think about where it took place, when it happened, whom it happened to, and what happened right before the bite.
 If a bird is biting, there is some sort of pay-off that they’re getting from it.